unterstein/binance-trader/README.md

 The bot will check every 3 seconds to the order books of binance and compare `asks` and `bids` and will sell the just bought amount if no more gain is detected.
 If something unexpected happens, the bot tries to sell everything.

-**Please don`t use this bot if you are holding coins in the trading currency, because the bot will sell all coins after unexpected events**
+**Please don`t use this bot if you are holding coins in the trading currency, because the bot will sell all coins after unexpected events!**

 If you choose a highly fluctuating currency, you have a high chance to hit a maybe a dozen of those bursts per hour.
 Sometimes it works quite good, sometimes not :)